 Annual and/or sick leave follows practice of agency where volunteer serves.

 Service length: 11 months (Aug.
 1 through June 30)

 Training provided on-the-job by employing service agencies, which typically have a great deal of experience integrating several new members each year.

 Participation encouraged in annual DC-based Ecumenical Advocacy training and activities.

 WSC board members assigned as mentors to provide support.

-WSC members live together in a furnished house on DC-MD border with easy access to bus and metro lines in the Washington, DC area.
+WSC fellows live together in a furnished house on DC-MD border with easy access to bus and metro lines in the Washington, DC area.

 Private bedrooms, shared bathrooms.

 Shared cleaning responsibilities; shared cooking encouraged.

 Community meetings are required one evening each week with a community counselor who provides support for community living, exploration of values, and adaptation to new work environment.